csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 }
 ```

-Observe that this code doesn't need the variable `size`.
+Observe that this code does not need the variable `size`.

 Note: You *cannot* use the length property to change the size of the array, that is, entering